mriffle/nf-skyline-dia-ms/docs/source/set_up_aws.rst

 -----------------------
 Security groups act as a firewall for associated compute environment container instances, controlling both inbound and outbound traffic at the container instance level.
 A security group can be used only in the VPC for which it is created

-Follow the instructions `here <https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-a-security-group>`_ to create a security group(s) required for AWS Batch.
+Follow the instructions at https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-a-security-group to create a security group(s) required for AWS Batch.

 Create an AMI with Nextflow installed